Scaling limit of the invasion percolation cluster on a regular tree: Bottom-up construction

-For convenience we use the shorter notation $\cT$ to designate the IPC, and write $\cV$ for its Lukaciewicz path.
-To deal with $\cT$ recall the left and right trees $\cT_G$ and $\cT_D$ as introduced in section~\ref{sub:enc2}.
-They obviously both have the same distribution, but are not independent.
-As in the previous section we may cut these two trees into segments along which the $\widehat{W}$-process is constant.
+For convenience we use the shorter notation $\cT$ to designate the IPC, and we recall the left and right trees $\cT_G$ and $\cT_D$ as introduced in Section~\ref{subenc2}.
+The two trees $\cT_G$ and $\cT_D$ obviously have the same distribution, but are not independent.
+As in the previous section, we may cut these two trees into segments along which the $\widehat{W}$-process is constant.
 More precisely,

 where the distribution of $T_D^i, T_G^i$ can be made precise as follows.